 Baylee: Yeah.
 Like we’re all here to have fun, good time and express ourselves.
 Like not to topple over each other for no real benefit, I guess, besides, like, yeah.

 Jakki: Yeah.
 I just say for the most part, we’re queer people.
-Like we already dealt with someone’s shit in our life.
+Like we’ve already dealt with so much shit in our life.
 Let’s not add to it.

 Jakki: Exactly.
 And I think also like, cause you were saying that um, which I guess is my question is, what is your preferred pronouns?